siderolabs/talos/website/content/v1.8/advanced/install-kubevirt.md

 ### Enable virtualization in your BIOS

-On many new PCs and servers virtualization is enabled by default.
+On many new PCs and servers, virtualization is enabled by default.
 Please consult your manufacturer on how to enable this in the BIOS.
 You can also run KubeVirt from within a virtual machine.
 For that to work you have to enable Nested Virtualization.
 This can also be done in the BIOS.

 ### Configure your network interface in bridge mode (optional)

-When you want to leverage [Multus](../kubernetes-guides/network/multus) to give your virtualm achines direct access to your nodes network, your bridge need to configured properly.
+When you want to leverage [Multus](../kubernetes-guides/network/multus) to give your virtual machines direct access to your node network, your bridge needs to be configured properly.
 This can be done by setting your network interface in bridge mode.
 You can look up the network interface name by using the following command:

 ```bash
 $ talosctl get links -n 10.99.101.9